 Either one or two can be allocated to a section.
 The allocation is defined in the Section menu.
 Level parameters are ignored by the system when in "Pipe" mode.

 Scaling for each individual analog level input is defined by the following parameters.

 MIN mA INPUT The value of the input in mA below which it is declared to be in a fault state.

 The value may be in the range 0.0 to 19.0 mA.

-4mA LEVEL INPUT Elevation of the water surface above the site datum, at which the Level input is 4.0 mA .
-The value may be in the range $-5000 \text{ to } +5000$ 20mA LEVEL INPUT Elevation of the water surface, above the site datum, at which the Level input is 20.0 mA .
-The value may be in the range $-5000 \text{ to } +5000$ LEVEL RESISTOR The value of the input resistance of the 4-20 mA Level input.
-The value may be in the range 250Ω to 50Ω .
+4mA LEVEL INPUT Elevation of the water surface above the site datum, at which the Level input is 4.0 mA.
+The value may be in the range -5000 to +5000

+20mA LEVEL INPUT Elevation of the water surface, above the site datum, at which the Level input is

+20.0 mA.
+The value may be in the range -5000 to +5000

+LEVEL RESISTOR The value of the input resistance of the 4-20 mA Level input.

+The value may be in the range 150Ω to 50Ω .
 Standard value is 100Ω .
 This parameter is set at the factory to calibrate the input.
+This value can be changed to calibrate the input as necessary.

-The value should not require changing.
-LEVEL FILTER 0-4 The approximate time in units of 15 measurement cycles, over which the Level data are averaged. e.g.: if set to 0 no averaging if set to 4 (max) averaged over 60 measurement cycles.
+LEVEL FILTER 0-4 The approximate time in units of 15 measurement cycles, over which the Level data are averaged. e.g.: if set to 0 no averaging; if set to 4 (max) averaged over 60 measurement cycles.
 Applies to the data displayed, used in the computation of flow, logged and output on the analog output.